Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/tracking/graph.rst

 Introduction
 ============

-The graph or curves view has neumerous purposes based on the color of the lines.
+The graph or curves view has numerous purposes based on the color of the lines.
 The red and green lines on the graph show you the speed of the trackers at a given frame.
 Green is vertical movement, Red is horizontal.
 Therefore the first frames will always be at zero.
 The blue line is the line that comes out when you click on the film strip is the average per frame error.